 One of the most vital aspects of language learning is our ability to concentrate.
 However, this is often overlooked in the search for the magic bullet.

-We can try out several advanced and sophisticated mnemonic techniques, but nothing will work if we can’t concentrate for long periods of time.
+We can try out several advanced and sophisticated memorization techniques, but nothing will work if we can’t concentrate for long periods of time.
+Even the most famous memorization method won’t work if your head is somewhere else.

-Technology has greatly improved the way we study languages, and I fully support using it as a powerful tool to boost our studies.
+Technology has greatly improved the way we study languages, and I fully support using it as a powerful tool to boost our studies (read how to easily improve your English using technology).
 However, it is also true that our concentration span decreased dramatically as we became more and more addicted to the next notification.

 The ability to concentrate is a skill you can develop